mapbox/mapbox-gl-js/README.md

 });
 ```

+Also, add to your site the Mapbox GL JS CSS in `mapbox-gl/dist/mapbox-gl.css`.

 ## Using Mapbox GL JS with other module systems

 Since our build system depends on Browserify, to use Mapbox GL with any other module bundlers like [Webpack](https://webpack.github.io/), [SystemJS](https://github.com/systemjs/systemjs), you have to require the distribution build instead of the package entry point: